george-roussos/employeeasy-server/README.md

 ## Tech Stack

 The Employeeasy Server utilizes Node.js (in TypeScript) and Express.
 It connects to a MongoDB instance using Mongoose.
 Schema validation is performed using Joi.
+Testing is performed using Jest.